akostrik/udg/README.md

 # UDG, Unit Disk Graph with Algos

 * k-means:
+  - Algo de l'article "k-means++: The advantages of careful seeding" by Arthur, Vassilvitskii - soon

 * FVS, Feedback Vertex Set:
+  - Greedy
+  - Optimisation by Local Search
+  - Algo de l'article "A 2-approximation algorithm for the undirected feedback vertex set problem" by Bafna, Berman, Fujito (1999) - soon

 * MIS, Maximal Independent Set:
   - Algo naiv
   - Non-distribied version of the algo MIS (MIS with property of 2-hops distance) of the article "Connected Domination in Multihop Ad Hoc Wireless Networks" by Cardei, Cheng, Cheng, Du (2002)